hiromaily/go-crypto-wallet/README.md

 ## Wallet Type
 This is explained for BTC for now.
-There are mainly 3 wallets separately.
+There are mainly 3 wallets separately and these wallets are expected to be installed each diffrent devices.

 ### Watch only wallet
 - This wallet could access to BTC Network